threathunters-io/laurel/doc/laurel-about.7.md

 ### Format issues

 - All non-trivial events are split across multiple lines that have to be joined together using a message identifier, but current search-centric log analysis systems are quite limited when it comes to join operations.
 - Files and program executions are logged via `PATH` and `EXECVE` elements.
-No escaping mechanism is defined; if a string contains bytes that have special meaning in the format (even space or quote characters), the entire string is hex-encoded.
+The character set for strings is a limited subset of ASCII no escaping mechanism exists: If a string contains bytes that have special meaning in the format (even space or quote characters), the entire string is hex-encoded.
 - Argument lists are preserved in `EXECVE` records, but with an `a0="…"`, `a1="…"`, `a2="…"`, `a3="…"` naming scheme, they are not easily accessible.
 - Long command lines may be spread across multiple `EXECVE` event lines.
 - For numeric values, there is no clear distinction whether they should be interpreted as decimal, octal, or hexadecimal values.